Quick Summary

 - Advanced certification premium: Up to $35,000 additional

-- Scrum Alliance certifications are listed on more job descriptions than ANY OTHER scrum or agile certification
+Looking at the job market, Scrum Alliance certifications are listed on more job descriptions than any other scrum or agile certification.

-- A-CSM sets you apart from the foundational CSM crowd
+And an A-CSM sets you apart from the foundational CSM crowd while opening doors to senior Scrum Master and agile coaching roles.

-The A-CSM isn’t your only option for advancing your agile career.
+But the Advanced-CSM certification isn’t your only option for growing your agile career.

 Pros: